Work experience requirements

 - Student encouraged to access Practical Skills sessions on the University Farm out with the academic timetable to gain additional practical experience.

 - Student encouraged to access the University Vacancies Website to obtain vacation work.

 - Student required to complete a Vocational Log to evidence ten weeks practical farm experience which may incorporate practical skills sessions on the University Farm but must include a minimum of at least six weeks practical experience on other commercial farms.
 All work experience obtained must be signed off by the employer and approved by the designated tutor.

-*Extended FdSc Students will then be accredited (Accredited Prior Learning) with two of these skills as part of the Rural Skills module in the 2nd year of their programme.
+*EFDP students will be accredited (Accredited Prior Learning) with two of these skills as part of the Rural Skills module in the 2nd year of their programme.
 FdSc students will be required to select as many these options as allowed under the Rural Skills module choices in year 1.